Easter Oratorio: Structure and scoring

-Bach structured the work in eleven movements; after two instrumental movements at the beginning, the third movement is a duet, originally of two disciples moving towards the grave of Jesus.
-The following movements 4 to 10 alternate recitatives, in which the characters interact, with arias in which they express emotional reaction.
+Bach structured the work in eleven movements; after two instrumental movements at the beginning, the third movement is a duet, originally of two disciples moving towards the tomb of Jesus.
+The following movements, 4 to 10, alternate recitatives, in which the characters interact, with arias in which they express emotional reaction.
 The work is concluded by a chorus of praise.
 The music is scored for four vocal soloists (soprano (S), alto (A), tenor (T), and bass (B)), a four-part choir, and a festive Baroque instrumental ensemble of three trumpets (Tr), timpani, two oboes (Ob), oboe d'amore (Oa), bassoon (Fg), two recorders (Rec), flauto traverso (Ft), two violins (Vl), viola (Va), and basso continuo (Bc).

-In the following table is of the movements in the revised 1740s version, while information for earlier versions is given in brackets.
+The following table of the movements is for the revised 1740s version, while information for earlier versions is given in brackets.
 The scoring, keys and time signatures are taken from Dürr, using the symbol for common time.
 Dürr notes a duration of 47 minutes.
 The timpani only play when the trumpets do and are therefore not mentioned.